 For example: “I owned a Ford that broke down after 2 years.
 Ford is an American car.
 Therefore, all American cars suck and will break down after a couple years“.

-Of course, this is categorically false, and my experience with driving American cars over the course of my lifetime is a testament to that fact.
+Of course, this is categorically false, and my experience with driving American cars over the course of my life is a testament to that fact.

 Or, “I am a member of X political party.
 Candidate A is also a member of X political party, therefore, I must vote for Candidate A because he/she is a member of my party“.

-Our minds naturally want to make things simple, and our blind and unquestionable adherence to rules and procedure during our grade school days helped to plant that seed in every one of our brains.
+Our minds naturally want to make things simple, and our blind and unquestionable adherence to rules and procedure during our grade school days helped to plant that seed in all of our brains.
 We weren’t taught to think and analyze.
 We were taught to follow and accept.

 Naturally, structure is necessary – otherwise, we’re left with an uncontrollable, chaotic mess.
 Oh, wait…maybe we already have that!

 Schools don’t teach logic.
 In many ways, they are teaching our kids what to think rather than how to think.
 They teach us to memorize.
 This leaves us unprepared and ill-equipped to make truly informed decisions that are in the best interest of our lives.
 Life doesn’t give us a bunch of worksheets to complete, after all…only a bunch of tax forms and mortgage documents.

 - How to collect data first and decide second